Belmond Castello di Casole

 Situated within 30 acres of olive groves, the estate produces some of the finest olive oil in Italy

-The location is perfect for exploring Tuscany – with very easy access to Florence, San Gimignano and Siena
+Offers peaceful seclusion, yet is perfectly situated for exploring surrounding historical towns – with very easy access to Florence, San Gimignano and Siena

 Best time to Visit